 SOUTH AFRICAN YMCA

-DECLARATION ON THE XENOPHOBIC & FEMECIDIC CRISIS ENGULFING SOUTH AFRICA
+DECLARATION ON THE XENOPHOBIC AND FEMICIDE ENGULFING SOUTH AFRICA

 6 September 2019

-The country & the South African YMCA is reeling from shock and is appalled at the brutal xenophobic and femicidic attacks that have & are being witnessed; the rape and murder of Uyinene Mrwetyana being a singular case in point.
-South Africa is bleeding & in the midst of multiple crises that threaten the social & moral essence of our democracy & our communities.
-There is the dual war against our mothers, sisters & daughters; and against foreign nationals, our brothers & sisters from across our continent.
-As a proud member of the Africa Alliance of YMCA’s (representing 22 national YMCA movements from across the continent), we are profoundly angered, embarrassed & remorseful about at what is happening.
-We identify in solidarity, love & compassion with each victim, their families and communities.
+The South African community is reeling from shock and is appalled at the brutal xenophobic and femicide attacks that are being witnessed in the country.
+South Africa is bleeding due to the multifaceted nature of the challenges that that threaten the social and moral essence of our democracy and our communities.
+There is the dual war against our mothers, sisters and daughters; and against foreign nationals, our brothers and sisters from across our continent.
+We are profoundly angered, embarrassed and remorseful about at what is happening.
+We identify in solidarity, love and compassion with each victim, their families and communities.

-The SA YMCA associates with many other declarations of outrage & calls to action, of the Churches and other Faith-based & Youth organisations across civil society.
-We do so specifically out of our Christian & YMCA vision & mission to of working with Young people - in “Empowering them for Life, Leadership & Service”.
+The SA YMCA associates with many other declarations of outrage and calls to action, of the churches and other faith-based and youth organisations across civil society.
+We do so specifically out of our Christian commitment and YMCA mission to empower young people for life, leadership and service.

-The SA YMCA does & will specifically advocate for & commit itself to the following :
+At the core, femicide and xenophobic attacks are a violation of, and an assault on our most basic human rights to safety, dignity and life itself.
+Therefore, the SA YMCA does and will specifically advocate for and commit itself to the following :

 That femicide be seen as a crime affecting all citizens, not only women, and that it be proclaimed a crime against society.